nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/sentence_classifier/Sentence Splitter Experiments.md

 macro avg       0.89      0.88      0.88       189
 weighted avg       0.88      0.88      0.88       189
 ```

+## BERT with sentence cleaning and TextKernel extra data - 8 & 9

 - Add no-skill data from Text Kernel  'conditions_description' field that some JDs have (assume all of these are no skill sentences).
 - Add random sample of 100 of these.